tlhfckoctbcr/tlhfckoctbcr/README.md

 ```
 CURRENTLY READING:
 - Linchpin
+- Clean Architecture

+COMPLETE:
 - The Age of Agile

-COMPLETE:
 - The Phoenix Project
 - Atomic Habits
 - No Easy Days